kaapstorm/samuel/the_story_of_the_wandering_jew.rst

 his kingdom.
 He said so.
 And I trust him."

 Samuel got a sinking feeling in his stomach.
 He had said too much.
 He wondered whether John or Marcia would pick it up.
-He smiled his I-trust- him smile, and hoped it would cover up his before-I-am-dead slip.
+He smiled his I-trust-him smile, and hoped it would cover up his before-I-am-dead slip.

 "What?" said John.
 "Before you are dead?"